 Endicott is a somewhat small village located in the state of New York.
 With a population of 13,014 people and 11 constituent neighborhoods, Endicott is the 144th largest community in New York.
-Endicott has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Endicott has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Endicott is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Endicott is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Endicott is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Endicott who work in sales jobs (17.06%), office and administrative support (12.31%), and food service (11.86%).
+There are especially a lot of people living in Endicott who work in food service (13.52%), office and administrative support (13.13%), and sales jobs (12.48%).

 Also of interest is that Endicott has more people living here who work in computers and math than 95% of the places in the US.